Raymond St. Jacques: Activism

-St. Jacques frequently spoke of the prejudices he and other African American actors faced and difficulties in being cast in non-stereotypical, thoughtful roles.
+St. Jacques frequently spoke of the prejudices he and other Black actors faced and difficulties in getting roles as non-stereotypical, thoughtful characters.
 He later worked to help African Americans find work behind the camera.
-In 1977, he publicly criticized the lack of minority actors in Star Wars (which he stated he saw five times) and other science fiction films.
-St. Jacques was also an activist for African American civil rights.
+In 1977, he publicly criticized the lack of minority actors in Star Wars (which he said he saw five times) and other science fiction films.

+St. Jacques was an activist for African-American civil rights.
 In 1985, he and other protestors were arrested during an anti-apartheid demonstration outside of the South African embassy in Washington, D.C.

 Death

 On August 27, 1990, St. Jacques died of lymphoma at Cedars-Sinai Medical Center in Los Angeles, California.
-His funeral was held on August 31 at The Church of the Recessional at Forest Lawn Memorial Park in Glendale, California, after which he was interred at Forest Lawn Memorial Park, Hollywood Hills.
+His funeral was held on August 31 at The Church of the Recessional at Forest Lawn Memorial Park in Glendale, after which he was interred at Forest Lawn Memorial Park, Hollywood Hills.